vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 ## Software Patterns

-Software patterns are known solutions used to solve a common type of development problem.
+Software patterns are known solutions used to solve common types of development problem.
 They are an excellent resource for providing solutions to new and recurring software problems.